Kai Kokubun-ji

-The Kai Kokubun-ji (甲斐国分寺) is a Rinzai Zen Buddhist temple located in the city of Fuefuki, Yamanashi, Japan.
-It is the descendant of one of the provincial temples established by Emperor Shōmu during the Nara period (710 – 794) for the purpose of promoting Buddhism as the national religion of Japan and standardising control of the Yamato rule to the provinces.
+The Kai Kokubun-ji (甲斐国分寺) is a Buddhist temple located in the city of Fuefuki, Yamanashi, Japan.
+It belongs to the Myōshin-ji branch of the Rinzai school of Japanese Zen and its honzon is a hibutsu statue of Yakushi Nyōrai.
+It is the descendant of one of the provincial temples established by Emperor Shōmu during the Nara period (710 – 794) for the purpose of promoting Buddhism as the national religion of Japan and standardizing control of the imperial rule to the provinces.
+The temple's Main Hall, Yakushi-dō, Rōmon, temple plaque, waniguchi, roof bracket and a woodblock for printing amulets are all designated Tangible Cultural Properties of Fuefuki City.

 The ruins of the Nara period temple are adjacent to the modern temple and were designated as a National Historic Site in 1922.

 Kai Kokubun-ji ruins

 The Shoku Nihongi records that in 741 AD, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).